WE'RE THANKFUL FOR THE MANY VOLUNTEERS WHO MAKE OUR WORK POSSIBLE!

 It is the responsibility of the committee to secure candidates for the ballot and present a slate of qualified, diverse candidates to the board for approval and to the membership for a vote.
 The committee members shall consider the specific discussions related to potential nominees to be confidential.
 Committee members are prohibited from disclosing potential and final nominees to the membership.

-This committee is tasked with reviewing financial reports, budgets, and investment strategies, and providing recommendations to the MNRS Board.
+This committee is tasked with enhancing fiscal responsibility and increasing revenue streams to maintain and improve member benefits in support of the MNRS Mission.
+The committee reviews financial reports, budgets, and investment strategies and provides recommendations to the MNRS Board.
 The MNRS Treasurer will Chair the Committee and the Foundation Secretary/Treasurer will serve as Co-Chair.
 Other positions include the immediate Past-Treasurer of the MNRS Board of Directors, two Members-at-Large (2-year term, staggered) and ESN Student Representative (2-year term).

 It is preferred that those applying for the Member-at-Large positions have previous financial experience (i.e. served on another Finance Committee or as Treasurer of another organization).
 The ESN Student Representative must be a member of the ESN Committee.

 PROGRAM PLANNING COMMITTEE

 The Program Planning Committee develops the conference theme for approval by the Board of Directors, as well as the goals and related topics for keynote speakers.
-The committee reviews evaluations from previous years to identify strengths and address areas in need of improvement, and revises the evaluation process.
+The committee reviews evaluations from previous years to identify strengths and address areas needing improvement and revises the evaluation process.
 The group structures and organizes the annual conference schedule.
-Additionally, the group reviews and approves artwork/logos for conference proceedings and promotional materials for the annual conference.
 The Program Planning Committee will develop additional subcommittees as needed to complete the work of the PPC.
+Committee members are selected to represent the geographical area of the conference; various research areas; and must demonstrate a commitment to quality educational programs.